 The forms must be signed and approved by the agency allocating the property, the agency receiving the property, and the regional GSA Area Property Officer.
 The agencies must coordinate the actual shipping and transportation of the property once the transfer is official, .

 Learn more about screening your property through AAMS and GSAXcess® informational video.

 Note: This video is hosted by a nongovernment website.

 Offer to State and Local Agencies and Organizations

 GSA declares the personal property as surplus and offers it to the State Agencies for Surplus Property (SASP) for donation if no federal agency expresses interest by the end of the 21-day screening period (14 days if the property is furniture or computers).

 Sell to the Public

-The property becomes available to the public for sale if no state or local government agency (or other qualified recipient) expresses interest in the personal property, provided GSA is selected as the Sales Center.
+The property becomes available to the public for sale if no state or local government agency (or other qualified recipient) expresses interest in the personal property.

 Abandon, Destroy, or Recycle